hewison-chris/agora-cl-docs/website/docs/faq.md

 #### How do I troubleshoot errors?

-If your beacon node or validator logs display an `ERROR`, go to our [open issues](https://github.com/zeroone-boa/agora-cl/issues) to see if someone has reported the same problem before.
+If your Agora node or validator logs display an `ERROR`, go to our [open issues](https://github.com/zeroone-boa/agora-cl/issues) to see if someone has reported the same problem before.
 If this doesn't help, note the **Agora-cl version you're running** and your **operating system**, and then file a bug report [here](https://github.com/zeroone-boa/agora-cl/issues/new?assignees=&labels=&template=bug_report.md).
 You can also ask our community on [discord](https://discord.gg/prysmaticlabs) about your error and we'll take a look as soon as possible.

 #### My validator is losing money, what's going on?